TheOafidian/etn/index.md

 ### 24/02/2022:
 Response from the supplier.
 There is a special module for sale that could extract the data in a non encrypted format.
 Discussion for the need of this investment is needed.

+### 01/03/2022:
+It was decided not to purchase the module after further discussion.
+The work on the HPLC data was put on hold, as the fraction of uncompressed data is minimal compared to that of the compressed data.

 ## Exploration raw UPLC Data. <a name="task5"></a>
 ### 08/02/2022: